Far-right politics in Serbia: Yugoslavia

 Following World War I, the Kingdom of Serbs, Croats and Slovenes was established.
 The state was composed of multiple ethnic groups, with the Serbs being the most populous group.
 It was initially a liberal parliamentary democracy, although in 1929, Alexander I imposed a dictatorship that lasted until 1934, and renamed the state to Yugoslavia.
 Alexander I's regime was described as "conservative authoritarian".
 During the interwar period, fascists and advocates of other far-right political movements in Yugoslavia received little support and some of them were even repressed by Alexander I's regime.
 The display of antisemitism in Yugoslavia was also rare.

 Milan Stojadinović (left) and Milan Nedić (right) were Serb fascist politicians.
 Stojadinović served as Prime Minister of Yugoslavia from 1935 to 1939, while Nedić headed the collaborationst Government of National Salvation.

 The post-World War I Chetniks were ideologically divided; some of them believed that Yugoslavia should be governed in accordance with Serbian traditions and that the other two major ethnic groups, Croats and Slovenes, should be assimilated, while others believed that a new Yugoslav national identity should be developed.
 Its members were also divided between the Democratic Party (DS), which favoured an all-Yugoslav identity, and the People's Radical Party (NRS) which favoured a Greater Serbian identity.
 Chetniks later developed into "parafascists" and adopted anti-liberal and anti-democratic views, while maintaining nationalist traditions.
 Members of the National Defence (Народна одбрана), a militaristic association, usually sided with Chetniks in conflicts.
 National Defence adopted fascism in the mid-1920s and became sceptical about the parliamentary system.
 It had also opposed internationalism and promoted the cultural unity of South Slavs.
 Velibor Jonić, a Serbian fascist politician, was a member of the National Defence.

 Following the assassination of Alexander I, Milan Stojadinović and his Yugoslav Radical Union (JRZ) came to power.
-JRZ acted as an all-Yugoslav party, and its members consisted of all three major ethnic groups.
-Stojadinović ruled as an authoritarian and imposed anti-democratic acts, while he had also seen fascism as an ideological role model, and adopted centralism during his premiership.
-Stojadinović was dismissed in 1939 and was replaced by Dragiša Cvetković.
+JRZ acted as an all-Yugoslav party, and its members were from all three major ethnic groups.
+Stojadinović's rule was authoritarian and he imposed anti-democratic acts, while also seeing fascism as an ideological role model, and adopting centralism during his premiership.
+Stojadinović was dismissed in 1939 and replaced by Dragiša Cvetković.
 Dimitrije Ljotić, a Yugoslav Serb politician, who formed the Yugoslav National Movement (JNP Zbor), sought to introduce radical right and fascist policies.
 Zbor supported the creation of a corporative authoritarian regime, while it was also inspired by Italian fascism, anti-communism, and antisemitism.
 Ljotić cooperated with Bishop Nikolaj Velimirović, who was an antisemite and promoted anti-Western views; he had made an impact on Ljotić during the late interwar period.'
 A chunk of its members had also left the party to join JRZ during Stojadinović's premiership.
 Zbor mainly received support from Serbs, and it remained a minor party after it received 1% of the popular vote in 1935 and 1938 elections.